What is Biting His Tail?

 Your dog may be biting at his tail due to behavior issues.
 Dogs that are stressed or anxious may bite, gnaw or lick at their skin.
 A new pet or person in the household, fireworks, or a household move can cause a dog a great deal of stress.

 What to do if your Dog is Biting His Tail

 A dog that is excessively biting at his tail should be seen by a veterinarian.
 A veterinarian can exam your dog and run a few diagnostic tests, which will help find the underlying cause of the tail biting.

 Impacted glands will be expressed by the veterinarian.
 Gland abscesses may need to be lanced.
 Your dog will be prescribed antibiotics and pain medication.
-An Elizabethan collar will need to be worn to prevent the dog from biting or licking at the area.
+An Elizabethan collar might need to be worn to prevent the dog from biting or licking at the area.

 If x-rays confirm a fractured tail, the dog’s tail may need to be splinted.
 Tail abrasions or lacerations will need to be cleaned and treated with antibiotic ointment.
-The tail will be bandaged and your dog will have to wear an Elizabethan collar.
+The tail will be bandaged and your dog will probably have to wear an Elizabethan collar.

 Prevention of Biting His Tail

 A diet that is high in fiber may help prevent a loose stool.
 The harder stool will put more pressure on the glands and help them to secrete.